Agentforce Revenue Management: What It Does (and Doesn't Do)

 - Eliminates pricing and catalog errors as updates occur instantly across objects and teams.

-- Simplifies product launches with centralized content and attributes synced to Revenue Cloud.
+- Simplifies product launches with centralized content and attributes synced to Agentforce Revenue Management.

-- Improves governance and reporting with audit trails and readiness checks built into the product data layer.
+- Improves governance and reporting with audit trails and readiness checks built into the product intelligence layer.

 Consider a subscription equipment provider adding a new bundle and optional service tiers.
 With Pimly, product managers add attributes, compatibility rules, images, and plan terms once, and those details sync automatically with CPQ bundles and Price Books.